STUDENTS Policy

 appropriate education in the same manner as is provided to other District

 students.
-In carrying out this commitment,
+In carrying out this

-homeless liaison.
-The Superintendent will
+a homeless liaison.
+The Superintendent

-regarding transportation, immunization, residency, birth certificates, school
+policies regarding transportation, immunization, residency, birth certificates,

-records and guardianship.
+school records and guardianship.

 January 2018, Copyright ©